dydokamil/calendar-react-sockets/README.md

 ## Disclaimer

-I take no responsibility for whatever gets posted there.
+I take no responsibility for whatever gets posted on https://calendar-react-sockets.herokuapp.com/.